phil-opp/blog_os/blog/content/first-edition/posts/08-kernel-heap/index.md

 }
 ```

-However, there is a more interesting solution for our bump allocator that avoids locking alltogether.
+However, there is a more interesting solution for our bump allocator that avoids locking altogether.
 The idea is to exploit that we only need to update a single `usize` field byusing an `AtomicUsize` type.
 This type uses special synchronized hardware instructions to ensure data race freedom without requiring locks.

 #### A lock-free Bump Allocator
 A lock-free implementation looks like this: